hexagonit/hexagonit.themeskel/hexagonit/themeskel/templates/less_theme/README.rst

 Some selectors in Plone rely on having the visual-portal-wrapper id present, so we have just included an additional wrapper div within the main div.

+The mobile version of the theme has a slightly different layout for the menu and search, so we have included additional elements in our main layout and updated the rules.
+The final generated html has the same structure, so there will be no problems with the selectors used by Plone.

 rules.xml is the rules file, and we have set up the copying of the css and javascripts to proper location within the index.html, and it also includes rules that copy everything from Plone and put it into proper place.
 Feel free to